KubeRocketCI/docs/docs/developer-guide/mk-docs-development.md

 # Working With Documentation

-This section defines necessary steps to start developing the EDP documentation in the MkDocs Framework.
+This section defines necessary steps to start developing the KubeRocketCI documentation in the MkDocs Framework.
 The framework presents a static site generator with documentation written in Markdown.
 All the docs are configured with a YAML configuration file.